GregRos/parjs/README.md

 It's also similar to the [parsimmon](https://github.com/jneen/parsimmon) library, but intends to be superior to it.

 Parjs is written in TypeScript, using features of ES6+ such as classes, getter/setters, and other things.
-It's designed to be used from TypeScript too, but that's not absolutely necessary.
+It's designed to be used from TypeScript too, but that's not necessary.

 ## What's a parser-combinator library?
 It's a library for building complex parsers out of smaller, simpler ones.
 It also provides a set of those simpler building block parsers.